dpgaus09/CreatorOS/README.md

 4. Follow the on-screen instructions to create your own copy
 5. Your data and users will be separate from other instances

-This process gives you a complete, independent copy of the LearnBruh LMS that you can customize and manage.
+This process gives you a complete, independent copy of the CreatorOS LMS that you can customize and manage.

 ## Quick Start for New Users

-To get started with your own copy of LearnBruh LMS:
+To get started with your own copy of CreatorOS LMS:

 1. Click the "Fork" button at the top of this template
 2. Wait for your copy to be created and dependencies to install